thisissreenath/thisissreenath.github.io/extra/SSR.md

 <img class="img-fluid" src="../img/8.JPG">

-In conclusion, the orphanage visit at Amrita School of Engineering was not just a day spent with children; it was a manifestation of our commitment to social responsibility.
+In conclusion, the orphanage visit was not just a day spent with children; it was a manifestation of our commitment to social responsibility.
 It served as a reminder that we, as individuals and as a community, have the power to uplift and inspire, creating a positive ripple effect that extends far beyond the confines of our academic institution.